AriFordsham/GHCWiki/dependent-haskell/phase1.md

 This design caused endless headaches for me.
 (Sadly, I can't recall exactly what the problem was -- something to do with applying kind substitutions to variables.
 I can easily recall going round and round trying to figure out the right datacon design, though!)
 So, I changed wrappers to have a rejigged type.
 (Workers are unchanged.)
 This was actually a nice simplification in several places -- specifically in GADT record update.
 The only annoying bit is that we have to be careful to print out the right user-facing type, which is implemented in `DataCon.dataConUserType`.

+### Bad GADT return types cause panic

+Writing a bogus GADT return type causes a panic.
+The problem is that `checkValidDataCon` is supposed to check if `rejigConRes` was valid.
+To do this, `checkValidDataCon` needs the user-specified result type.
+Normally, this is retrieved from `dataConOrigResTy`.
+The problem is that, now, the `dataConOrigResTy` is substed by the kind substitution produced in `rejigConRes`.
+This is an ugly circular dependency.
+We could (1) store the original, unsubsted result ty in the `DataCon` for just this reason, or (2) install lots of ugly plumbing in TcTyClsDecls to carry the unsubsted result ty, or (3) do something else.
+I want your input, as both (1) and (2) are terrible.

 ### `liftCoSubst`